spacefreak86/pyquarantine-milter/README.md

 * **embed_imgs** (optional)
   List of images to embed into the notification e-mail.
 The Content-ID of each image will be set to the filename, so you can reference it from the e-mail template.

-### Allowlist types
+### List types
 Available list types:
 ##### db
-Allowlist stored in database.
+List stored in database.
 The table is created automatically if it does not exist yet.
 Options:
 * **connection**
   Database connection string, see [Peewee Playhouse Extension](https://docs.peewee-orm.com/en/latest/peewee/playhouse.html#db-url).